oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 - link to page about Preparation
 - links to OpenC2 specs and works in progress
 - links to OpenC2 opensource code
+- pages about potential test scenarios and code-writing sessions